fnichol/guard_boilerplate/README.md

-# What Is This?
+# WTF?

-In the vein of the [html5boilerplate](http://html5boilerplate.com) project, this is a project skeleton that allows you to run [Guard](http://github.com/guard/guard) to refresh your web browser and recompile [Sass](http://sass-lang.com/) files to CSS.
+In the vein of the [html5boilerplate](http://html5boilerplate.com) project, this is a project skeleton that allows you to run [Guard](http://github.com/guard/guard) to refresh your web browser and optionally recompile [Sass](http://sass-lang.com/) files to CSS.
 You'll probably want to take these files, drop them into your boilerplate-like project and customize to your tastes.

-# Prerequisites
+# Before!

+## Ruby And Bundler

-You will need to have a Ruby implementation of some kind already installed.
+You will need to have Ruby already installed on your system, but chances are you do already.

+### Mac OS X And Linux (RVM)

 If you are on Mac OS X or Linux, then [RVM](http://rvm.beginrescueend.com/) to the rescue:

     bash < <( curl http://rvm.beginrescueend.com/releases/rvm-install-head )
     source "$HOME/.rvm/scripts/rvm"